 - Swimming has proven to minimize the probabilities of a person to fall sick.
 It boosts your immunity levels and raises your stamina to a whole new level.

-- For a person sensitive with heart with respect to diseases swimming is greatly beneficial.
+- For a person sensitive to heart diseases, swimming is greatly beneficial.
 It increases blood flow in the body and keeps your heart and lungs healthy.